agile-learning-institute/mentorHub-mongodb/STANDARDS.md

 ## Status attribute

-Every collection has a status attribute with an enumerated list valid values.
+Every collection has a status attribute with an enumerated list of valid values.
 Every collection should support at least ``Active`` and ``Archived`` statuses.
 The archived status is our soft delete indicator.

 ## Test Data